g20021215/RProject2022/README.md

 (C)
 The R^2 and adjusted R^2 are all approximate 0.35, which means the fitting level is okay.

 F statistic: The F value (8,+infty) is 2.93,and it is less than the model F-value = 25.91,so the model is significant at 0.05 level.

 (D)

-P-value: X5,X6 are not significant here
+P-value: X5,X6 are not significant here.
 There are two independent variables are not significant in this model at 0.05 significant level.

 (E)(F)